Capgemini/powerapps-packagedeployer-template/CONTRIBUTING.md

 ## Lifecycle calls

 Below is a summary of the different methods and when they are called during the lifecycle of the package deployer process.
-These details were taken from the microsoft docs found [here](https://docs.microsoft.com/en-us/power-platform/alm/package-deployer-tool#step-5-define-custom-code-for-your-package).
+These details were taken from the microsoft docs found [here](https://docs.microsoft.com/en-us/power-platform/alm/package-deployer-tool#step-5-define-custom-code-for-your-package) and the package's API found [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.tooling.packagedeployment.crmpackageextentionbase.importextension?view=dataverse-sdk-latest).

 1. `InitializeCustomExtension` - Called to Initialize any functions in the Custom Extension.
 1. `OverrideConfigurationDataFileLanguage` - Allows the currently selected language for data import to be overridden by a user selection.